mebeim/aoc/2019/README.md

 and set the VM as `idle` if the number gets above or equal to 2.
 When a VM reads something that is not `-1`, or when it writes something out, we will reset `idle` to `False`, and `unserviced_reads` to `0`.
 This will make the network become idle when all the VMs read nothing for two times in a row.
-We also do not need a queue for special packets since we are told to only keep the last one.
+We do not need a queue for special packets since we are told to only keep the last one.

-Let's modify our read and write functions to account fo the above:
+Let's modify our read and write functions to account for the above:

 ```python
 def vm_read_for(self):